ohmiu/acp/README.md

 `./acp install <package.acpe>` - Install the package from the file

 `./acp all` - Add all files in all folders in the "." directory to package.json

+### Warning
+It is not possible to write too much data into a packet due to technical reasons, which may be fixed in the future.